ThalesGroup/luna-kmu/README.md

 - Create keys (including DES, AES, RSA, DSA, DH, ECDSA, EdDSA, Montgomery, ML-DSA, ML-KEM, SM2, SM4, HMAC or generic ones).
 - Create AES or DES keys as multiple clear key compoments and KCV (XOR method)
 - Export and wrap private/secret keys (currently limited to RSA OAEP, AES variant wrap algorithms) in a file.
-- Export private keys protected with password based encryption (PBKDF2) in a file encoded in PKCS#8.
+- Export private keys protected with password based encryption (PBKDF2) in a file encoded in PEM-PKCS#8.
-- Export public keys in a binary file or a text file encoded using ASN1 DER and PKCS#8.
+- Export public keys in a binary file or a text file encoded using ASN1 DER and PEM-PKCS#8 file.
 - Import wrapped private/secret keys from a file (currently limited to RSA OAEP, AES variant wrap algorithms).
 - Import wrapped AES keys from a file encoded in TR31 format(partial support with AES key only as ZMK).
+- Import private keys protected with password based encryption (PBKDF2) in a file encoded from PEM-PKCS#8.
 - Import DES or AES keys as multiple clear key compoments and KCV (XOR method)
 - Import public keys from a binary file or a text text file encoded using ASN1 DER, PKCS#8.
 - Encrypt/decrypt from/to a file (currently limited to RSA OAEP and AES encryption algorithms).